When Can We Answer Queries Using Result-Bounded Data Interfaces?

-We first observe that in~$\Gamma$ we do not need to include the view-to-relation constraints of~$\Sigma_1$: in the chase, they will never fire, since facts over~$\checkview_\mt$ can only be formed from the corresponding $R$-fact, and we only fire active triggers.
-Similarly, we do not need to include the relation-to-view constraints of~$\Sigma_1'$.
-These rules could fire to produce a new fact $\checkview'_\mt(\vec y)$, but such a fact could only trigger the corresponding view-to-relation constraint of $\Sigma_1'$, resulting in a state of the chase that has a homomorphism to the one before the firing of the relation-to-view constraint.
+We first observe that in~$\Gamma$ we do not need to include the view-to-relation constraints of~$\Sigma^\dagger$: facts over~$\checkview_\mt$ can only be formed from the corresponding $R$-fact with the relation-to-view constraint, so triggers of the view-to-relation constraints will never be active in the chase, and we know that we can decide $Q \subseteq_\Gamma Q'$ by looking at restricted chase sequences --- i.e., where non-active triggers are never fired --- hence removing view-to-relation constraints makes no difference.
+Similarly, we do not need to include the relation-to-view constraints of~$(\Sigma^\dagger)'$.
+These rules could fire to produce a new $\checkview'_\mt$-fact, but such a fact could only trigger the corresponding view-to-relation constraint of~$(\Sigma^\dagger)'$, resulting in a state of the chase that has a homomorphism to the one before the firing of the relation-to-view constraint.
 Thus such firings can not lead to new matches.
-Thus, $\Gamma$ consists now of~$\Sigma$, of~$\Sigma'$, of (Truncated Accessibility) and (Transfer) axioms for each method $\mt$ having no result bound in~$\aschema$, and for each method $\mt$ with a result bound in~$\aschema$ we have a relation-to-view constraint from~$R$ to~$\checkview_\mt$ that comes from~$\Sigma_1$, a view-to-relation constraint from~$\checkview_\mt'$ to~$R'$ that comes from $\Sigma_1'$, and a (Simpler Transfer) axiom.
+Thus, $\Gamma$ consists now of~$\Sigma$, of~$\Sigma'$, of (Truncated Accessibility) and (Transfer) axioms for each method $\mt$ having no result bound in~$\aschema$, and for each method $\mt$ with a result bound in~$\aschema$ we have a relation-to-view constraint from~$R$ to~$\checkview_\mt$ that comes from~$\Sigma^\dagger$, a view-to-relation constraint from~$\checkview_\mt'$ to~$R'$ that comes from $(\Sigma^\dagger)'$, and a (Simpler Transfer) axiom.

-We next note that we can normalize chase proofs with~$\Gamma$ so that the relation-to-view constraints are applied only prior to (Simple Transfer).
-Thus, for each result-bounded method $\mt$ of~$\aschema'$, we can merge the relation-to-view rule from~$R$ to~$\checkview_\mt$, the (Simpler Transfer) axiom from~$\checkview_\mt$ to~$\checkview_\mt'$, and the view-to-relation rules from~$\checkview_\mt'$ to~$R'$, into an axiom of the following form, where $\vec x$ denotes the input positions of~$\mt$:
+We next note that we can normalize chase proofs with~$\Gamma$ so that the relation-to-view constraints are applied only prior to (Simpler Transfer).
+Thus, for each result-bounded method $\mt$ of~$\aschema$, we can merge the relation-to-view rule from~$R$ to~$\checkview_\mt$, the (Simpler Transfer) axiom from~$\checkview_\mt$ to~$\checkview_\mt'$, and the view-to-relation rules from~$\checkview_\mt'$ to~$R'$, into an axiom of the following form, where $\vec x$ denotes the input positions of~$\mt$: